 Changing state government requires the state’s elected officials to lead by example.
-That’s why one of my first official actions after taking office was to reject a taxpayer-fund pension and healthcare benefits offered to legislators.
-Regardless of which party and which special interest group supports a particular area of the budget, I will work diligently to identify waste and to look for ways that departments can improve efficiencies and use taxpayer dollars more effectively and efficiently.
+That’s why one of her first official actions after taking office was to reject a taxpayer-fund pension and healthcare benefits offered to legislators.
+Regardless of which party and which special interest group supports a particular area of the budget, she will work diligently to identify waste and to look for ways that departments can improve efficiencies and use taxpayer dollars more effectively and efficiently.
 Any group or agency that receives tax dollars from the state must be held accountable to ensure that funds are not misspent.

 -Website Paid for by Friends for Anna Moeller-